bigodines/imbigo/content/posts/Rotdector.md

 **Make your code reviewers care.** When someone submits a PR with a `BestBy` comment, the reviewer should ask: "Is this date realistic?
 Do we have a plan?"

-## What Actually Happened

-I'll be honest – I was skeptical this would work.
-But after rolling it out across a few projects, the results were better than I expected:

-Our codebase stopped accumulating the usual pile of forgotten TODOs.
-When something was marked for cleanup, it actually got cleaned up (or at least had a documented reason for why it couldn't be).

-Most importantly, it shifted the team mindset from "should we fix this?" to "when will we fix this?"
-That's a small change in wording but a huge change in accountability.

 ---